Art-of-WiFi/UniFi-API-client/README.md

   - PHP json and PHP cURL modules enabled
 - direct network connectivity between this server and the host and port (usually TCP port 8443 or port 443 for UniFi OS) where the UniFi Controller is running
-- you **must** use an **account with local access permissions** to access the UniFi Controller API through this class
+- you **must** use an admin **account with local access permissions** to access the UniFi Controller API through this class as explained here: https://artofwifi.net/blog/use-local-admin-account-unifi-api-captive-portal
-- do not use UniFi Cloud accounts and do not enable 2FA for the accounts that you use with this class
+- do **not** use UniFi Cloud accounts and do not enable MFA/2FA for the accounts that you use with this class

 ## UniFi OS Support

-Besides the "software-based" UniFi controllers, this class also supports UniFi OS-based controllers starting from version **1.1.47**.
+Besides the classic "software-based" UniFi controllers, this class also supports UniFi OS-based controllers starting from version **1.1.47**.

 These devices/services have been verified to work:
 - UniFi Dream Router (UDR)